DavidRandallPeters/UnrealEngine/UE4_013_Labyrinth-K_BugFixes.md

 You may not be experiencing this - but it's currently entirely possible for the marble to trigger the win message multiple times on its way out.

-Even if thishasn't been an issue for you, do add this fail-safe - and learn about the at the same time:
+Even if this hasn't been an issue for you, *do* add this fail-safe - and learn about the at the same time:

 <br>